TERRESTRIAL PROTECTED AREAS

 Positive

-The status is considered positive as the protected terrestrial area in Italy exceeds 3 million hectares, covering approximately 10.5% of the national territory, aligning with the objectives set by the CBD (Rio Convention, 1992).
+The status is positive because terrestrial protected areas in Italy exceed 3 million hectares, corresponding to about 10.5% of the national land surface, in line with targets defined under the CBD (Rio Convention, 1992).

-The trend of the phenomenon can be considered positive when analyzing the historical series, which shows a consistently increasing pattern in both the number and surface area of terrestrial protected areas starting from the mid-1970s.
-However, over the last decade, a certain stabilization has been observed.
-Compared to the latest EUAP update (2010), there has been a slight increase of 0.03% in the terrestrial area under protection, resulting from the establishment of a new National Park and a new State Nature Reserve.
+The trend can be considered positive when examining the historical series, which shows consistently increasing numbers and surface areas of protected natural sites beginning in the mid-1970s.
+Over the last decade, however, growth has noticeably stabilized.
+Compared with the latest EUAP update (2010), a slight increase of 0.03% has occurred in the protected terrestrial surface, due to the establishment of a new National Park and a new State Nature Reserve.

 Comments

-Currently, Italy has established 843 Terrestrial Protected Areas and Terrestrial Areas with a marine component (for Marine Protected Areas, see the relevant indicator), including 25 National Parks, 148 State Nature Reserves, 134 Regional Natural Parks, 365 Regional Nature Reserves, and 171 other Protected Areas with various classifications and designations.
+Italy currently has (Figure 4) 843 Terrestrial Protected Areas and Terrestrial Areas with a marine component (marine protected areas are covered by a separate indicator), comprising: 26 National Parks, 148 State Nature Reserves, 133 Regional Nature Parks, 365 Regional Nature Reserves, and 171 other Protected Areas with various classifications and designations.

-The number of protected areas has shown a consistently positive trend since the mid-1970s (Figure 4), reaching 840 protected natural areas in 2008 before stabilizing after the establishment of three additional areas.
+The number of protected areas has shown a consistently positive trend since the mid-1970s (Figure 4), reaching 840 protected natural areas in 2008, after which it stabilized following the establishment of three additional areas.

 Data